sebbdk/vargr-dbai/readme.md

     - Sequalise
 - I would like to access my data through a Restfull API
 - I would like to access my data through a Websocket interface

+## Performance stories
+- I would like to be able to optionally memoise the query methods, and invalidate them with create/update
+- I would like to share db requests, so if 2 equal requests are requested at the same time, then only one db request will be made

 Extending stories, might be better off as some type of extensions to keep the repo focused
 - I would like to be able to syncronise clocks with the application